 Note: You can also use chicken legs or a combination of chicken parts for this recipe.
-And if you have it on hand, sliced avocado would go wonderfully with this dish.
-Just make sure to add a generous squeeze of the limes.

 - Yield:Serves 4